Applying for your OASI pension (1st pillar)

 To find out whether postponing your 2nd pillar pension is a good option for you and what conditions apply, contact your occupational pension office.

 Your 3rd pillar savings if you continue working in retirement

-In most cases, you can only withdraw your 3rd pillar savings in one go, at the latest at the end of the month in which you start receiving your OASI pension.
+In most cases, you can only withdraw your 3rd pillar savings, at the latest at the end of the month in which you start receiving your OASI pension.

 However, if you can prove that you will continue to work after the statutory retirement age, you can postpone withdrawing your 3rd pillar savings by up to five years after the statutory retirement age.